DeeDeeG/noto-color-emoji-font/README.md

 [skin tone diversity][3] and [country flags][4].

-The font works in all operating systems, but will *currently* only show color emoji in Mozilla Firefox and Thunderbird.
+The font works in all operating systems, but will *currently* only show color emoji in Firefox, Thunderbird and other Mozilla Gecko-based applications.
 This is not a limitation of the font, but of the operating systems and applications.
 Regular B&W outline emoji are included for backwards/fallback compatibility.

-[Do you prefer Emoji One graphics?][5]
+[Do you prefer EmojiOne graphics?][5]

 [1]: https://github.com/twitter/twemoji
 [2]: http://unicode.org/emoji/charts/emoji-zwj-sequences.html